 I am a Ph.D. candidate in the Department of Economics at Iowa State University and am on the 2025-26 job market.
-My research interests focus on macroeconomic development, structural transformation, human capital, and taxation.
+My research interests focus on macroeconomic development, structural transformation, growth, human capital,

 You can reach me at: spandanr[at]iastate[dot]edu